Free Training: Construction Schedule Risk Mitigation Strategies

 Remember that the schedule narrative should convey the contractor’s voice and perspective on the project, rather than being a mere relay of data already included in the attached reports.

 Schedule reports that include activity IDs, names, dates, and other values are already required in the schedule submission as specified in the UFGS 01 32 00 scheduling specifications.
-When the narrative becomes a data dump, it duplicates efforts that are already dedicated to preparing these required reports.
+When the narrative becomes a data dump, it duplicates the efforts that are already dedicated to preparing these required reports.

 Snapshot from UFGS 01 32 01.00 10 Scheduling Specifications